Cinema of Hungary: 1901–1920

 The infrastructure of the Hungarian cinema scene was built up during the first decade of the 20th century.
 By 1910, 270 permanent theatres operated in the country, including large capacity film palaces like the Royal Apollo.
 Film distribution was organized by the end of the decade.
 The first company to lend the film-shooting apparatus was the Projectograph, founded by Mór Ungerleider in 1908.
-The company also shot films, offering documentaries and newsreels, thereby making the first steps for the country's film industry.
+The company also shot films, offering documentaries and newsreels, advancing the country's film industry.

 The literary and artistic scene enthusiastically supported the new form of expression.
 Writers of the Nyugat circle saw filmmaking as a sign of closing up to modern European Literature and became avid movie theatergoers.
 Frigyes Karinthy even became a dramaturg to Alexander Korda, the first prominent director and movie critic.

 As early critics found most of the films vulgar, boring, and frivolous, film-makers stressed the informative, educational virtues of the technology as pushed by the Hunnia Studio, founded in 1911, formed as an offshoot of the Vígszínház theatre.

 A characteristic style of early Hungarian cinema was the cinema sketch, a hybrid form of theatre and film.
 Each short projection was followed or interrupted by live stage actors, often acting their own characters from the screen.
 The genre inspired many prominent writers of the time, including Ferenc Molnár and Karinthy.
 Comedians also used this form often to perform various jokes and scenes utilizing its hybrid nature, one well-known performer being Gyula Gózon.

-Mór Undergleider also started a professional journal on the subject of cinema, called Mozgófénykép Híradó (News of Moving Picture).
+Mór Undergleider started a professional journal on the subject of cinema, called Mozgófénykép Híradó (News of Moving Picture).
 The journal published articles of numerous renowned writers, theatrical directors, aestheticans, and scientists, including the pioneering film-theory articles of the 18-year-old Alexander Korda.
 However, the theoretical forebodings and possibilities outlined in Mozgófénykép Híradó were not realized later on by the country's slowly unfolding film production.

-From March to August of 1919, under the short-lived Hungarian Soviet Republic, the Hungarian cinema industry was the first one to be nationalized fully.
-The journal Vörös Film (Red film) was started to popularize the shift.
-A number of filmmakers welcomed the change, as the government provided protection against competing for foreign movies.
+From March to August of 1919, under the short-lived Hungarian Soviet Republic, the Hungarian cinema industry was the first one to be fully nationalized.
+The journal Vörös Film (Red film) was established to popularize the shift.
+Some filmmakers welcomed the change, as the government provided protection against competing for foreign movies.